Fast Invest Review

 The majority of loans on Fast Invest are consumer loans, which have a loan period of up to 12 months.
 The interest per loan ranges from 9% - 16% per year.

-All of the loan are secured by a buyback guarantee.
+All of the loans are secured by a buyback guarantee.

 Fast Invest has often been criticized due to the platform’s lack of transparency.
 It’s one of the few P2P lending platforms that does not disclose the names of all loan originators that list their loans on the investment platform.Why won’t Fast Invest disclose this information?